fucker-liu/docker-diagrams/README.md

 * docker allows you to have a clean environment. you may do not need install all Dependency

-* diatrams is something like software, it may make thing easy :)
+* diatrams is something like software, it may make thing easy with docker :)